vishalananth07/Selective-git-clone/README.md

 ```

 ## Constraints and Requirements:
-* Script can only pull from master branch
 * Folder names must end with a / while File names should not incase -p is specified